sandhyaparna/Data-Science/ML Algorithms/Supevised/Regression.md

 The frequent updates (computationally expensive) allow us to have a pretty detailed rate of improvement. <br/>
 It is preferable for large datasets. <br/>
 ##### Mini Batch Gradient Descent
+Training time is proportional to the number of data points, frequency with we check the loss <br/>
+So, try decreasing the number of data points using mini batch gradient descent <br/>
-It simply splits the training dataset into small batches and performs an update on the parameters for each of these batches. <br/>
+It simply splits the training dataset into small batches (sampling) and performs an update on the parameters for each of these batches. <br/>
 Common mini-batch sizes range between 50 and 256. <br/>

 ### Dimensionality Reduction